Cheesecake Filled Cupcakes are super simple starting with a cake mix but filled with chocolate chip cheesecake mixture in the centers!

-This is a sponsored conversation written by me on behalf of Pillsbury™.
+This was originally a sponsored conversation written by me on behalf of Pillsbury™.
 The opinions and text are all mine.

 It’s my last week of maternity leave.
 I can hardly believe 12 weeks went by so quickly.
 Being home with the girls has been pretty amazing.
 Not only did I get to spend time with newbie, Rosie, but I had so much fun being home with Julia.